maxdemaio/my-spaced-repetition/ideas-designDoc.md

         - try old version and see if it counts
         - note old version works! (refactor not spaced)

-- Add optional parameter to spaced.js and addCards.js where you can specify the deck at the command line so you don't have to open the program every time to change languages
+- For spaced.js, have an optional param to go over all decks at once.

-- For spaced.js, have an optional param to go over all decks at once
+    - Just make a boolean flag set, and if it is true then loop over all files in the `cardDecks` folder.